 JOE HALLUMS: In any business or office, it is essential to have a 3-to-5-year strategic plan.

 I will define and prioritize my strategic plan based on the level of importance and financial impact for the county.
-This shared vision, financial plan and timeline will be documented, reviewed and updated on a regular scheduled basis.
+This shared vision, plan and timeline will be documented, reviewed and updated on a regular scheduled basis.
 This will be shared with the public for feedback.

 The Main Street Journal - Sparta's 2026 Election Coverage is brought to you by Tennessee Credit.